 Trucking companies are responsible for ensuring that their employees are qualified for operating a tractor-trailer.
 However, some trucking hires unqualified drivers in order to pay them a lower wage.

-One of the federal rules and regulations pertaining to driving hours is that that drivers can drive a maximum of 14 hours on the road before they are required to take a 10-hour break.
-However, some trucking companies pressure their drivers to drive additional hours to make deadlines.
+One of the federal rules and regulations pertaining to driving hours is that drivers can drive a maximum of 14 hours on the road before they are required to take a 10-hour break.
+However, some companies pressure their drivers to drive additional hours to make deadlines.